cgrilson7/ParetoPassers/README.md

 If there were a fifth candidate E, who had earned 3 MVPs and 3 rings in his career, the frontier would shift.
 B would then become dominated by E, and fail to make the HOF.

 ------------------------------------------------------------------------

+Below, I've charted a couple of interesting cases, but I invite you to try it out yourself!
+Clone this repo and run app.R in the custom_frontier folder.

+What Pareto frontiers can you trace through NFL history?
+What combo of statistics can you find that set an exceptional group of performances apart from all others?

 Gunslingers and Precision Passers
 ---------------------------------